iKarwan/YTKillerPlus/README.md

 ## Localization
 * YTKillerPlus fully supports localization.
-If you'd like to add your language, please download the base file, translate it completely, then open a pull request or send it via email to (ikghd3@gmail) to be added in a future update.
+If you'd like to add your language, please download the English file, translate it completely, then open a pull request or send it via email to (ikghd3@gmail) to be added in a future update.
-**NOTE:** You have the right to request a copy of YTKillerPlus after translation and be credited.

 ### Donations
 * Donations are always appreciated to keep the project going!